tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. method:: AudioFile.seconds_length()

-   Returns the length of this audio file as a :class:`decimal.Decimal` number of seconds.
+   Returns the length of this audio file as a :class:`fractions.Fraction` number of seconds.

 .. method:: AudioFile.lossless()